 My hope is that this site will support itself financially in such a way as to allow me over time to expand the number of tunes and composers, the number of settings of individual tunes, the type of music and the nature of the recordings offered.

 I have typeset all of the tunes myself using a wonderful piece of software called Sibelius.
 This was a tremendous education in music for me.
 I have recorded the majority of the MP3 files myself.
+Those recorded by others are identified as such.
 Far from being onerous (well, maybe a bit) it gave me even more reasons than I already have to play regularly and maintain my playing standard.

 I offer my thanks to the many composers who jumped on board with me when this was just an idea.
 I don’t know if they will make any money, but I do know that if our clientele circumvents the ‘honour system’ of this site by emailing the tune files to all their friends it will not survive and we’ll all be back to buying a $35 book of music for the two good tunes it might contain.